DUI DEFENSE: HIGH BLOOD ALCOHOL LEVEL

 The most important piece of evidence in a DUI is the blood alcohol level of the arrested person.
 Most DUI will be prosecuted when the blood alcohol level is above .08% BAC.
-High blood alcohol level DUI are harder to defend because not only prosecutors are less willing to reduce DUI to a lesser charge or dismiss it altogether, but also because high blood alcohol level DUI can involve harsher punishments if there is a conviction.
-Los Angeles DUI lawyer have years of experience defending high blood alcohol level DUI in Los Angeles and will fight your case no matter how terrible you think your case is.
+High blood alcohol level DUI cases are harder to defend because not only the prosecutors are less willing to reduce a DUI to a lesser charge or dismiss it altogether, but also because high blood alcohol level DUI can involve harsher punishments if there is a conviction.
+Los Angeles DUI lawyer have many years of experience defending high blood alcohol level DUI in Los Angeles and will fight your case no matter how terrible you think your case is.
+Often, Los Angeles DUI attorneys can defeat a DUI based on no driving defense or because the level of alcohol level went up during the Los Angeles DUI investigation.

 During a DUI trial, a prosecutor needs to establish that at the time of driving, your blood alcohol level was above .08% by volume.
-However, the test of defendant’s blood or breath does not happen until 30 minutes after the driving.
-To show what was the blood alcohol level at the time of driving, the prosecutor needs to present testimony of an expert using scientific method called “retrograde extrapolation”.
+However, the test of the defendant’s blood or breath does not happen until 30 minutes after driving.
+To show what was the blood alcohol level at the time of driving, the prosecutor needs to present the testimony of an expert using a scientific method called “retrograde extrapolation”.
 The prosecutor’s expert will usually be a toxicologist or criminologist who is trained in the area of alcohol metabolism.
-The government’s expert will rely on research by Widmark, who came up with an equation that is used to estimate the blood alcohol level at the time of driving.
-Los Angeles DUI attorney knows how to attack government’s experts testimony and discredit the calculation used to show that at the time of driving you had high blood alcohol level in your blood.
+The government’s expert will rely on research by Swedish Scientist, Erik Widmark, who came up with an equation that is used now to estimate the blood alcohol level at the time of driving.
+Los Angeles DUI attorney knows how to attack the government’s expert testimony and discredit the calculation used to show that at the time of driving you had a high blood alcohol level in your blood.

-In the past our office handled cases where a police officer conducted traffic stops at night and after smelling alcohol on the driver’s breath requested the driver to perform field sobriety tests.
+For example, often, a Los Angeles DUI attorney handles cases where a police officer, after a traffic stop, smelling alcohol on the driver’s breath requested the driver to perform field sobriety tests.
 The driver usually fails some of the field sobriety test (most do for reasons unrelated to drinking), and the police officer arrests the driver.
 After placing the driver under arrest, the police officer takes the driver to a hospital for chemical testing of his blood.
-In one recent case, the blood was tested by Los Angeles County Sheriff’s department lab with result of.17%, a very high blood alcohol level.
+In one recent case, the blood was tested by Los Angeles County Sheriff’s Department lab with a result of.17%, a very high blood alcohol level.
 In this case, the evidence of drunk driving included blood alcohol test results that are more than double the legal limit in California but they were measured one hour after driving.

 (1) the number of ounces of alcohol that defendant consumed;